 Ed Protzel's Bumpy Road to Publication

-An award-winning author and screenwriter, Ed Protzel grew up in St. Louis where I grew up, a mix of a Jewish father and a part-Cherokee mother.
-I lived for a short time in an orphanage when my parents divorced.
-After high school, I left home to live in St. Louis’ Gaslight Square entertainment district, among its collection of artists, entertainers, lunatics, druggies, and driftwood denizens.
-This experience gave me a unique perspective, which is reflected in many of my fictional characters—outsiders and gamesters, male and female, on lonely, often deadly, quests, seeking justice, love, and fulfillment against society’s blindness.
+An award-winning author and screenwriter, Ed Protzel grew up in St. Louis, Missouri, a mix of a Jewish father and a part-Cherokee mother.
+Ed lived for a short time in an orphanage when his parents divorced.
+He left home after high school to live in St. Louis’ Gaslight Square entertainment district among its collection of artists, entertainers, and bohemians.
+This experience gave Ed his unique perspective, which is reflected in many of his fictional characters—outsiders and gamesters, male and female, on lonely, often deadly, quests, seeking justice, love, and fulfillment against society’s blindness.